 11.04.03 The Vice President shall be responsible for keeping the minutes and other accurate records of this congregation as well as the minutes of Council business meetings.
 Copies of the Council meeting minutes shall be made available upon request to this congregation following each meeting.
 The Vice President shall, in cooperation with the senior pastor, preserve this congregation’s archives.
 The Vice President shall, whenever requested by the Council or this congregation, provide the President with a current alphabetical listing of the members of this congregation.
-The Vice President is a non-voting member of the Nominating Committee.
+The Vice President is an ex officio member of the Nominating Committee.

 Chapter 12.
 CONGREGATION COUNCIL

 C12.01.
-The voting membership of the Council shall consist of the Executive Officers and six Representatives of this congregation.
+The voting membership of the Council shall consist of the three Executive Officers, the six Council Representatives, the senior pastor and the associate pastor(s).
 Any voting member of this congregation who is 18 years old or older may be elected as a Council Representative, subject only to the limitation on the length of continuous service permitted in that office.
-The pastor(s) shall be ex officio non-voting members of the Council.

 C12.02.
 Council Representatives shall be elected at the annual meeting of this congregation.

+12.02.01 Council Representatives shall serve two-year terms.
+The term of office for each Council Representative shall begin immediately upon adjournment of the annual meeting of this congregation at which the Council Representative was elected and shall expire two years later immediately upon adjournment of that year’s annual meeting unless otherwise specified at said annual meeting.

-12.02.01 Council Representatives shall serve two-year terms, beginning at midnight August 31 in the year elected and ending at midnight on August 31 two years hence.
-A Council Representative may serve a maximum of two consecutive two-year terms, providing a second term is recommended by the Nominating Committee, approved by the Council and approved by a majority vote of this congregation at its regular annual meeting.
+12.02.02 A Council Representative may serve a maximum of two consecutive two-year terms, providing a second term is recommended by the Nominating Committee, approved by the Council and approved by a majority vote of this congregation at its annual meeting.
 Upon completion of their elected term(s), they are ineligible to serve as Council Representative for two years; they are, however, immediately eligible for nomination as an Executive Officer or to committee leadership.

 C12.03.
-Should a Representative’s place on the Council be declared vacant, within 60 daysCouncil shall elect, by majority vote, a successor who will serve until the next annual meeting of the congregation.
+Within 60 days of a vacancy occurring in a Council Representative’s position, Council shall elect, by majority vote, a successor who will serve until the next annual meeting of this congregation.

 12.03.01 If the unexpired term is one year or less, the person appointed shall be considered not to have served a two-year term and shall be eligible to serve two full two-year terms after the expiration of the appointed term.
 If the unexpired term is more than a year, the person appointed shall be considered to have served a two-year term and is eligible to serve only one two-year term after the expiration of the appointed term.

-12.03.02 A Representative’s position on the Council shall be declared vacant if the representative a) ceases to be a voting member of this congregation, b) resigns, or c) is absent for four consecutive regular meetings without an excuse acceptable to the Council.
+12.03.02 A Council Representative’s position on the Council shall be declared vacant if the Council Representative a) ceases to be a voting member of this congregation, b) resigns, or c) is absent for four consecutive regular meetings without an excuse acceptable to the Council.
 The Vice President will notify the President if this situation occurs.

 C12.04.
 The Council shall have general oversight of the life and activities of this congregation, and in particular its worship life, to the end that everything be done in accordance with the Word of God and the faith and practice of the Evangelical Lutheran Church in America.
 The duties of the Council shall be specified in the bylaws.